 How does Dialetheism effect Philosophical discourse?

-At the very least, Dialetheism says: hey, there is a philosophical move out there in logical space (as it were), contradictory statements can both be right.
+At the very least, Dialetheism says: hey, there is a philosophical move out there in logical space, contradictory statements can both be right.
 That may be a position you don't want to endorse on any particular topic, but it's at least one that's gotta be thought about now.
 And then what you make of it...
 Well, as in all philosophical questions, we're always going to argue about these things.
-But I mean the PNC has been so fundamental to philosophy – at least in the West – that if it’s wrong, then this just has to open up new vistas onto so many old philosophical issues, and I think we're really only starting to explore those.
+I mean the PNC has been so fundamental to philosophy – at least in the West – that if it’s wrong, then this just has to open up new vistas onto so many old philosophical issues, and I think we're really only starting to explore those.
 What's gonna happen?
 Well, as I say, we’ll wait and see.

 And of course, new theories may appear, and then you've got to revise your views in the light of these.
-The effect of dialetheism is simply to put on the table new theories, or the possibility new theories, which are inconsistent.
+The effect of Dialetheism is simply to put new theories on the table, or the possibility of new theories, which are inconsistent.
 So it's going to widen your scope of choice, as it were.
 And that's not really a change in methodology, except in the sense that you might think of the inconsistent theories as having been off the table for methodological reasons.
 But when it comes to theory choice, I don't think it makes much difference to the game.
 It just gives you a wider choice.
 So in a sense, nothing much changes.
 And one of the shocking things I think is that in one sense, Dialetheism doesn't actually change the picture much.
 It gives you more different packages of soap powder to buy, so to speak.
-But we go on much as philosophers have ever done: namely, trying to engage in fascinating, important questions, coming up with possible answers and thinking which is the best one.
-That ain't gonna change
+But we go on much as philosophers have ever done; namely, trying to engage in fascinating, important questions, coming up with possible answers and thinking which is the best one.
+That ain't gonna change.

 How does a Dialethiest decide what contradictions are true?

 That's a very good question.
 As you can guess, I often get asked that question.
 And usually, I turn the table and I say: well, how do you know what’s true?
 It's a kind of smart-arse answer, but I mean, how do you know that something, anything, is true?
 You look at the evidence.
-So in philosophy, that means you look at the arguments.
-And one thing that the philosophy of science taught us in the 20th century was there's no algorithm for determining what's good and what's bad.
+So in Philosophy, that means you look at the arguments.
+And one thing that the Philosophy of Science taught us in the 20th century was that there's no algorithm for determining what's good and what's bad.
 Rational life is far too messy for that.
 You have to consider everything on a case-by-case basis.
 And so the answer to your question, which is not a smart-arse answer is: you're going to have to consider things on a case-by-case basis and just look at the evidence.

-So to return to the lair paradox, for example, we've been examining these arguments for two-and-a-half thousand years, all the known, all the proposed, consistent solutions, have well-known problems.
+So to return to the lair paradox, for example, we've been examining these arguments for two-and-a-half thousand years, and all the known, all the proposed, consistent solutions, have well-known problems.
 So that doesn't look so promising.
-But if you look at a dialetheic solution, it's simple, it's natural.
+But if you look at a Dialetheic solution, it's simple, it's natural.
 So a lot of the evidence points towards it.